 (42 semester hours)

-In order to meet the core competencies of public health approved by the Council on Education for Public Health, five core courses will be offered and must be completed by all students admitted to the program.
+In order to meet the foundational competencies of the M.P.H. program, six required courses will be offered and must be completed by all students admitted to the program.

 Total Credits: 42

 Course descriptions are available in the 2020 - 2021 Academic Catalog.